egregoregames/com-bots/Assets/@Docs/BestPractices.md

 ```

 This does the same thing as using the old InputManager but everything is
-self-contained, cleaner and does not rely at all on additional redundant systems,
+self-contained, cleaner and does not rely on additional redundant systems,
 instead relying only on existing UnityAPI, making it more resistant to changes
 and maintainable in the future, as the functionality stems from a widely documented,
 universally used API rather than some homebrewed megasystem

 ### Instead of GameStateMachine, use events

-GameStateMachine seems to exist due to a misconception of how events worked in
+GameStateMachine seems to exist due to a misconception of how events work in
 C#/Unity.
 It's a bulky, undocumented system that is completely unneeded.

 Instead, if a certain system needs to "react" to something else that happens, use